-Getting there: find somewhere to park your car in the Byward Market (or, if you’re up for a walk, at City Hall for free evenings and weekends) or hop on your bike and take the Trans Canada Trail/Ottawa River Trail along the Ottawa River.
+Getting there: find somewhere to park your car in the Byward Market (or, if you’re up for a walk, at City Hall for $2 on evenings and weekends) or hop on your bike and take the Trans Canada Trail/Ottawa River Trail along the Ottawa River.

 Drinks/Food: wander down to Sparks Street after the sun sets.